November 9th-10th, 2018

 Teloglion Fine Arts Foundation, A.U.Th., Thessaloniki

 The Institute of Modern Greek Studies [Manolis Triandafyllidis Foundation] of the Aristotle University of Thessaloniki, within the framework of the annual international conferences on the study of the Greek language in all its historical and geographical range, organizes the “2nd International Conference on Greek Etymology: Greek and Balkan etymology”, on November 9-10, 2018, in Thessaloniki.

 The Conference aims to examine issues related to the etymology of the Greek language, covering all historical periods and aspects, whether dialectal or not.
 Moreover, as the subtitle suggests, the Conference is dedicated to both Greek and Balkan etymology.
 In the “1st Conference on Greek Etymology”, Balkan etymology mainly focused on the Balkan dimension of Greek words.
-In the 2nd Conference, Balkan etymology is represented on an equal footing to Greek etymology and is considered to be a separate unit and a stand-alone framework for the etymological analysis of the words, and the second day of the Conference is entirely dedicated to it.
+In the 2nd Conference, Balkan etymology is represented on an equal footing with Greek etymology, it is considered to be a distinct, stand-alone framework for the etymological analysis of the words, and the second day of the Conference is entirely dedicated to it.
 The Conference is organized, among others, around the following thematic areas: (a) theoretical aspects of Greek and Balkan etymology, (b) etymological suggestions regarding specific words, (c) etymology and dialectology, (d) etymology and language contact, (e) etymology and philology (text reconstruction, pre-scientific etymology), and (f) etymology and education.

 Conference participants include researchers with an outstanding contribution to the etymology of Greek and Balkan languages.
 Keynote speakers: Professor Jasmina Grković-Major (University of Novi Sad & Serbian Academy of Sciences and Arts, Serbia) and Professor Thede Kahl (University of Jena, Germany).